rongkangw/tp/docs/UserGuide.md

       📁 Example: You could create a folder on your Desktop called `EASync`.

 4. **Run EASync** <br>
-   Open a command terminal, navigate into the folder you put the jar file in, and use the `java -jar EASync.jar` command to run the application.
+  Open a command terminal and navigate to the folder where you placed the JAR file, then use the `java -jar EASync.jar` command to run the application.
     * You can navigate between folders using the `cd path/to/your/folder` command in the terminal.
 For example, `cd C:/Users/<your username>/Desktop/EASync`.
     * After a few seconds, EASync will open, and you should see a window like this:<br>